hpcleuven/VscDocumentation/source/antwerp/SLURM_UAntwerp.rst

 * Dependency specifications can then be used to ensure that the jobs that run from a perturbed state do not start before the first simulation has successfully completed.

-Assume that we have two job scripts:
+For example, assume that we have two job scripts:

 * ``job_first.slurm`` is a job script that computes the first solution.
-* ``job_Depend.slurm`` is a job script to compute a solution from a perturbed initial state.
+* ``job_depend.slurm`` is a job script to compute a solution from a perturbed initial state.
   It uses the environment variable ``perturbation_size`` to determine the perturbation to apply.

-A little annoyance of the ``sbatch`` command is that it does not simply print the jobid, but prints some text that contains the jobid.
-However, even that can be circumvented to automate the launch of the three jobs:
+To make ``sbatch`` print simply the jobid after submitting, use the ``--parsable`` option.
+The following lines automate the launch of the three jobs:

 .. code:: bash

-    first=$(sbatch --job-name job_leader job_first.slurm | awk '{print $(NF)}')
+    first=$(sbatch --parsable --job-name job_leader job_first.slurm)
     perturbation_size='0.05' sbatch --job-name job_pert_0_05 --dependency=afterok:$first job_depend.slurm
     perturbation_size='0.1'  sbatch --job-name job_pert_0_1  --dependency=afterok:$first job_depend.slurm

-In the first command, we send the output of ``sbatch`` to awk, and this ``awk`` command will print the last word of the text which happens to be the jobid.

 Interactive job
 ~~~~~~~~~~~~~~~